 Unsecured vs secured debt

 The bankruptcy court treats these two debt categories fundamentally differently.
-Unsecured debts lack collateral and typically get discharged completely in Chapter 7.
-These include credit card balances, medical bills, personal loans, utility bills, and past-due rent.
+Many common unsecured debts may be discharged in Chapter 7, including credit card balances, medical bills, personal loans, utility arrearages, and past-due rent.
+However, not every unsecured debt is dischargeable, and a creditor may challenge the dischargeability of certain debts through an adversary proceeding.

 Secured debts, meanwhile, have property serving as collateral – primarily homes and vehicles.
 Although Chapter 7 technically discharges your personal obligation to pay secured debts, the creditor’s lien on the collateral remains.
 Primarily, this means if you stop making payments after bankruptcy, lenders can still repossess or foreclose on the property.